microsoft/language-server-protocol/_specifications/lsp/3.18/language/selectionRange.md

 The selection range request is sent from the client to the server to return suggested selection ranges at an array of given positions.
 A selection range is a range around the cursor position which the user might be interested in selecting.

 A selection range in the return array is for the position in the provided parameters at the same index.
-Therefore positions[i] must be contained in result[i].range.
+Therefore, positions[i] must be contained in result[i].range.
 To allow for results where some positions have selection ranges and others do not, result[i].range is allowed to be the empty range at positions[i].

 Typically, but not necessary, selection ranges correspond to the nodes of the syntax tree.